 Federal Financial Aid

-The Federal Pell Grant is available to undergraduate students and is based on the financial need of the student.
+The Federal Pell Grant is available to undergraduate students based on the financial need of the student.
 Pell grants are awarded based on full-time enrollment.
 A student may be eligible for the Pell Grant with less than full-time enrollment depending on student’s award amount.
 Students may not receive Pell at more than one school at a time.
 Pell Grant recipients are limited to six scheduled awards (maximum amount for full-time enrollment for a full academic year).

 Iraq and Afghanistan Service Grant

-This is a grant for students who are not eligible for a Pell grant and whose parent or guardian died as a result of military service in Iraq or Afghanistan after 9/11/01.
+This is a grant for students who are not eligible for a Pell Grant and whose parent or guardian died as a result of military service in Iraq or Afghanistan after 9/11/01.
 Students must be, at the time of the parent’s or guardian’s death, less than 24 years old or enrolled at least part-time at an institution of higher education.
-The amount varies and is determined by the federal government.
+The amount varies and is determined annually by the federal government.